8 High Protein Milk Options to Boost Protein Intake

 However, sheep’s milk is not widely available and has a strong flavor that some people may not like.
 Among the more common types of milk, cow’s milk and soy milk have similar protein content with about 8 grams per cup.

-If you are vegan, lactose intolerant or allergic to dairy, you can still enjoy the benefits of high protein milk by choosing plant-based options.
+If you are vegan, lactose intolerant or allergic to dairy, you can still enjoy the benefits of high protein milk by choosing plant-based alternatives.
 Generally soy milk has the highest amount of protein.

 These milks also have other nutrients and health benefits, such as omega-3 fatty acids, fiber, iron and calcium.
 However, some nutrients such as vitamin B12 and zinc may not be absorbed as well.

-Therefore, it is advisable to choose fortified plant-based milks and supplement your diet with other sources of these nutrients.
+Therefore, it is advisable to choose fortified plant-based milk alternatives and supplement your diet with other sources of these nutrients.

 Athletes need high protein milk because protein is essential for muscle growth, repair and recovery.
 Protein also helps support the immune system, which can be compromised by intense training.